Returning users make up a huge proportion of traffic to sites and products that have customer account functionality.

-Despite this, I think it's useful to compare time-to-click data between different test variations in a qualitative fashion, i.e. getting a feel for the shape of the responses, and using that in conjunction with success rate, as well as a 'soft' metric – in this case, a single ease question.
+Despite this, I think it's useful to compare time-to-click data between different test variations in a qualitative fashion, i.e. getting a feel for the shape of the responses, and using that in conjunction with success rate, as well as a 'soft' metric – in this case, a Single Ease Question (SEQ).

 This spread of metrics helps paint a full picture of the performance of each design variation.

-Here's the single ease question responses for the Control test:
+Here's the SEQ responses for the Control test:

-For the uninitiated, a single ease question (or SEQ) is a measurement of how hard or easy the task was for a participant.
+For the uninitiated, SEQ is a measurement of how hard or easy the task was for a participant.

 As you can see, it's subjective, as it asks about how the participant perceived the difficulty or ease of the task.
 This means that the data is interesting from an attitudinal standpoint, as the customer is reporting this data themselves.